 You Can Be A Philanthropist

-You might find, while planning your estate, that your loved ones are more than taken care of.
+You might find while planning your estate, that your loved ones are more than taken care of.
 That’s a beautiful thing.
 You may, then, decide that you want to do good in the world with your remaining wealth.

 Find a charity (or charities) that does work that you find meaningful.
-From there, you can create a trust in which the entities you choose are paid dividends over the course of years.
+From there, you can create a trust in which the entities you choose have paid dividends over the years.
 Using this method, the amount you give to charities can far exceed the initial amount you put into the trust - as long as the trust grows, so too will your contributions to the charity.

 Your Beneficiaries Will Get More Money